Placement Testing Information and Registration

 - the Math test is waived for students who have been notified that they have been given transfer credit for the equivalent of a Cal U 100-level or higher math course

-- students in majors that are not math-intensive whose SAT-Math is equal to 440 or ACT-Math is equal to 18
+- students in majors that do not require College Algebra or a higher-level Math course and whose SAT-Math is equal to 440 or ACT-Math is equal to 18

 - students in majors that are math-intensive (e.g. science, engineering, computer science, etc.) whose SAT-Math score is equal to 520 or ACT-Math score is equal to 22*

-*Note: Science, math, and computer science or other math-intensive majors requiring math above the level of College Algebra with an SAT-Math score equal to or greater than 520 or ACT-Math score equal to or greater than 22 should take Parts C (College Algebra) and D (Trigonometry) of the Math Placement Test for advanced placement.
+*Note: Science, math, computer science or other math-intensive majors requiring Trigonometry, Pre-Calculus or Calculus with a SAT-Math score equal to or greater than 520 or ACT-Math score equal to or greater than 22 should take Parts C (College Algebra) and D (Trigonometry) of the Math Placement Test.

 Placement Testing Options for Students